 In addition to the standard protocols we have developed specific procedures to handle samples with special requirements like membrane proteins for example.
 We are also actively involved in the development and evaluation of new technologies in macromolecular crystallization.

-The HTX lab can also offer support for structure determination.
+The HTX lab can also offer support for structure determination on a collaborative basis.